Bringing the Federal Deficit Under Control: Is Current Law Sufficient To Solve the Budget Problems?

-Can current law-including the expiration of tax laws in 2012-be sufficient to shrink long-term deficits and reduce debt levels relative to GDP after 2013?
-Emmons says that while the current law stabilizes the deficit problem, it comes at the expense of constantly rising tax burdens.
+Can current law, including the expiration of tax laws in 2012, be sufficient to shrink long-term deficits and reduce debt levels relative to GDP after 2013?
+Economist Bill Emmons says that while the current law stabilizes the deficit problem, it comes at the expense of constantly rising tax burdens.

 William Emmons: So as you saw in that red portion of the diagram, maybe this problem is solved, maybe we're all here worrying about nothing.
 Is current law—I hear someone snicker—is current law sufficient to solve the budget problem?
 Well, the current laws plus the most recent, the Budget Control Act, would indeed, on reasonable projections, they would shrink the long-run deficits and reduce debt levels relative to the size of the economy fairly soon.
 Already by 2014 we would have the problem under control.